bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 2°
-- Mostly Clear
+- Partly Cloudy
-- 83% humidity
+- 85% humidity
-- 3 mph wind
+- 4 mph wind
-- 20% cloud cover
+- 50% cloud cover
-- 56 AQI 🟨
+- 57 AQI 🟨
 - About 10.2 inches of snow on the ground
-- 0.41 inches of snow and 0.02 inches of rain expected in the next 48 hours
+- 0.6 inches of snow and 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>